Where to Stay in Miami Before a Cruise

 It protects sleep when flight timing is the only real constraint.

-Downtown is the cleanest answer when the night before is mostly about getting to PortMiami without stress.
+Downtown is the cleanest answer when the night before is mostly about reaching PortMiami without stress, but the right answer still starts with when you land.

-- InterContinental Miami is the first-wave Downtown stay anchor.
+- InterContinental Miami is the focused Downtown stay anchor.

 - PortMiami official directions keep the transfer logic explicit.